 Prerequisites: Admission to MPA Program, or consent of MPA Director.
-Taught: Variable, check with department

 Introduction to principles and concepts of cartography; hands-on experience in cartographic map design using computer cartographic software through developing maps, charts, graphics, and design materials for presentation through digital mediums.
 Emphasizes understanding and implementation of the principles and theories and research into relevant topics.